 AC216 MANAGERIAL ACCOUNTING WITH QUICKBOOKS (3.0 credits/60 clock hours) Managerial Accounting with QuickBooks begins with an emphasis on the use of accounting data by internal managers of a business.
 The course highlights the difference between financial and managerial accounting and the methods of preparing comprehensive budgets.
 Topics covered include purchase budgets, cash budgets, and budgeted income statements and balance sheets.
 The student will then utilize his/her background in accounting with an introduction to QuickBooks Pro, a computerized accounting program.
-The student will have hands-on instruction in recording vendor transactions, customer transactions, inventory transactions as well as other widely used applications of a computerized accounting system.
+The student will have hands-on instruction in recording vendor transactions, customer transactions, inventory transactions, adjusting entries, and new company set-up.
 Prerequisite: Accounting I.

 AC302 MANAGERIAL ACCOUNTING WITH QUICKBOOKS (3.5 credits/60 clock hours) Managerial Accounting with QuickBooks begins with an emphasis on the use of accounting data by internal managers of a business.
 The course highlights the difference between financial and managerial accounting and the methods of preparing comprehensive budgets.
 Topics covered include purchase budgets, cash budgets, and budgeted income statements and balance sheets.
 The student will then utilize his/her background in accounting with an introduction to QuickBooks Pro, a computerized accounting program.
-The student will have hands-on instruction in recording vendor transactions, customer transactions, inventory transactions as well as other widely used applications of a computerized accounting system.
+The student will have hands-on instruction in recording vendor transactions, customer transactions, inventory transactions, adjusting entries, and new company set-up.
 Prerequisite: Accounting I.

 MK213 MARKET RESEARCH & STATISTICS (2.5 credits/60 clock hours) A project approach to marketing research will be presented.
 Actual handson experience in the area of collecting, analyzing and using marketing data will be stressed along with information on the uses of marketing research.
 Descriptive and inferential statistics as they apply to marketing research and the business world will be explored.
 Emphasis will be placed on studying measures of central tendency, measures of variability, probability, and sampling.
-Prerequisite: Marketing and Algebra.
+Prerequisites: Marketing and Algebra or Applied Algebra.

-MK102 MARKETING (3.5 credits/60 clock hours) An introduction to the principles of marketing.
+MK103 MARKETING (3.0 credits/60 clock hours) An introduction to the principles of marketing.
 Through readings, case studies and lecture, the student will become familiar with consumer behavior as well as the 4 P's (price, promotion, place and product).
 The marketing of services and non-business situations will also be discussed.
 Prerequisite: None.

 IM208 MATERIALS SCIENCE (3.5 credits/60 clock hours) This course introduces students to materials used in the civil engineering field and in manufacturing.
 These materials include metals, plastics, concrete, soils, and wood.
 Specific areas of study include structure, properties, and testing of materials.
-Prerequisite: Algebra
+Prerequisite: Applied Algebra